-The relaying scheme uses a transfer trip with permissive over reaching.
+The relaying scheme uses a transfer trip with permissive overreaching.
 Then a backup scheme uses directional relays and it will trip for a fault in a certain direction unless a blocking signal is received from the remote end.
-But the critical customers like hospital and some emergency service have two more choices for more reliable service where two primary feeds are available and primary selective and the secondary selective schemes both can normally fed from one circuit.
+But the critical customers like hospital and some emergency service have two more choices for more reliable service where two primary feeds are available and primary selective and the secondary selective schemes both can normally feed one circuit.

 That means the circuits are still radial.
 In the time of fault on the primary circuit then the service is switched to the backup circuit.

 Now in the primary selective scheme, the switching occurs on the primary and in the secondary selective scheme, the switching occurs on the secondary.
-This switching can be done manually or automatically and if there is even static transfer switches and it can switch in less than a half cycle to reduce any momentary interruptions and voltage sags.
+This switching can be done manually or automatically and if there are even static transfer switches and it can switch in less than a half-cycle to reduce any momentary interruptions and voltage sags.

 The opening of the switch can be blocked if there is an overcurrent flow in the switch the transfer will also disabled if the alternate feed does not have the proper voltage.
 But the switch can return to normal through either an open or a closed transition in a closed transition where both distribution circuits are temporarily paralleled.

 Now if you like this post then please share with your friends and subscribe to our newsletter for the regular electrical update.
 Thanks!